Swap-nil-2003/WhatsApp-CloneX1/README.md

 # WhatsApp-CloneX1
-Created a simple WhatsApp clone using HTML and CSS.
+Created a simple WhatsApp Web clone using HTML and CSS.